ways/BlueDo/README.md

 # TODO

-* Add "start minimized" as option in config
 * Check for bluetooth, disable controls if missing
 * Stop device scanning when minimized
-* Minimize to systray
 * "Open bluetooth settings"
 * Resume playback on "here"
 * Unmute on "here"